Quitch/Queller-AI/README.md

  - Slightly more aggressive about getting into the water

 - Rush
- - Focus on T1 land rush
+ - Focus on T1
+ - Techs late

 - Tank
  - Doesn't build bot factories